-WordPress is both the world's most popular blogging platform and the widest used Content Management System (CMS).
-And one of the reasons it's so popular is that it happily supports templating and plugins, making it highly flexible and customisable to suit different website needs.
+WordPress is both the world's most popular blogging platform and the widest used CMS.
+One of the reasons it's so popular is that it happily supports templating and plugins, making it highly flexible and customisable to suit different website needs.

 This flexibility, alongside the platform's huge popularity, means there are thousands of free WordPress plugins available on the web.

-You can choose whether to display a grid of thumbnails, or a slideshow of images, and there are options to customise the background, colour themes, borders and slideshow pacing - but it's the relative lack of configuration options that makes this plugin appeal.
+You can choose whether to display a grid of thumbnails or a slideshow of images, and there are options to customise the background, colour themes, borders and slideshow pacing.
+But it's the relative lack of configuration options that gives this plugin its appeal.

-Easy Pricing Tables for WordPress makes it easy to create and publish beautiful pricing tables on your WordPress site.
+Pricing Table Builder for WordPress makes it easy to create and publish beautiful pricing tables on your WordPress site.
 This plugin works with any WordPress theme you have installed.
 After installing the plugin and creating your first pricing table, you can publish your table anywhere on your site using a shortcode.

-A brilliant WordPress plugin for creating a customised audio player that sits within your site, this supports multiple or single tracks, complete with playlists and is inserted into your standard content with the familiar shortcode system.
+A brilliant WordPress plugin for creating a customised audio player that sits within your site.
+This plugin supports multiple or single tracks as well as playlists, and is inserted into your standard content with the familiar shortcode system.

 If you're looking for a mobile skin solution, WPTouch is one of the best WordPress plugins for your needs.